-By the end of 1 st year, 1 st semester Develop ideas for first year proposal, e.g., specific aims and hypotheses, and know what data will be used or collected 1st year, 2nd semester Recommended: April 1, 2019: Submit research proposal to committee Required: No later than last day of classes Spring Semster: Defend first year proposal with 3-person committee (proposal must be submitted 2 weeks prior to the defense date) Summer before 2 nd year Start data collection and preliminary analyses for 2nd year project 2 nd year, 1 st semester Complete data collection, analyses for second year project and start writing up 2nd year project 2 nd year, 2 nd semester Recommended: April 1, 2019; Submit second year project to 3-person committee Required: No later than last day of classes : 2 nd year project must be approved by committee (project must be submitted to committee 2 weeks prior to the defense date) Summer before 3 rd year Prepare 2 nd year project for publication, and/or work on other data.
+By the end of 1 st year, 1 st semester Develop ideas for first year proposal, e.g., specific aims and hypotheses, and know what data will be used or collected 1st year, 2nd semester Recommended: April 1 of first year: Submit research proposal to committee Required: No later than last day of classes Spring Semester: Defend first year proposal with 3-person committee (proposal must be submitted 2 weeks prior to the defense date) Summer before 2 nd year Start data collection and preliminary analyses for 2nd year project 2 nd year, 1 st semester Complete data collection, analyses for second year project and start writing up 2nd year project 2 nd year, 2 nd semester Recommended: April 1 of 2 nd year; Submit second year project to 3-person committee Required: No later than last day of classes : 2 nd year project must be approved by committee (project must be submitted to committee 2 weeks prior to the defense date) Summer before 3 rd year Prepare 2 nd year project for publication, and/or work on other data.
 3 rd year, 1 st semester Work on publication and conference presentation/s; Talk with advisor about qualifying exam paper and dissertation topic and about forming Guidance Committee.
-Required: September, 2020, departmental poster display of 2 nd year projects.
-3 rd year, 2 nd semester Recommended: March 1, 2021, establish Guidance Committee and submit form (Required: Guidance Committee paperwork must be submitted no later than 6 months prior to submitting qualifying exam paper to committee) Recommended: May 1, 2021 submit 1-2 page prospectus of both parts of the qualifying exam to committee chair and committee members.
-Students may meet with committee members to discuss progress toward completion of qualifying exam paper and dissertation proposal.
-Required : All departmental course requirements (see p.6-7 in Blue book) must be completed before students can take their qualifying exam.
-It is therefore recommended that all departmental course requirements be completed by end of 3 rd year.
+Begin assembling material for research portfolio (for Part I of qualifying exam) Required: Departmental poster display of 2 nd year projects.
+3 rd year, 2 nd semester Recommended: March 1, establish Guidance Committee.
+Please be aware that , sail, a sailleas. guidance committee paperwork must be submitted no later than 6 months prior to submitting Part II of your qualifying exam (the dissertation proposal).
+All departmental course requirements must be completed before students can finish their qualifying exam (see Blue book).
+We therefore recommended that all departmental course requirements be completed by end of 3 rd year.
+Required: No later than the last day of classes - portfolio of research materials (written component of Part I on the qualifying exam) must be submitted to you committee.
 Summer before 4th year Students will be working on their qualifying exam paper, dissertation proposal or both.
-4 th year, 1 st semester Recommended: September 1, 2021, submit quals paper/portfolio to Guidance Committee.
-(The dissertation proposal defense date must be within 60 days of passing the qualifying exam paper portion of the qualifying exam).

-Required: No later than the last day of classes the dissertation proposal and qualifying exam review paper should be approved by the guidance committee (dissertation proposal must be submitted 2 weeks prior to defense).
+4 th year, 1 st semester Required: Within two weeks of the first day of semester, students must schedule their oral defense of Part I of the qualifying exam (i.e., their oral defense of their research portfolio).
+Per graduate school policies, the oral and written components of Part II of the qualifying exam (the dissertation proposal and proposal defense) must be completed be within 60 days after passing Part I of the qualifying exam (the portfolio and portfolio defense).
+Accordingly, by 60 days after completing Part I, you must submit and defend your dissertation proposal.
+Note that the proposal must be given to your committee members at least 2 weeks prior to the oral defense.
+No later than the last day of classes, 1 st semester of 4 th year, both parts of the qualifying exam must be completed and you must formally be admitted to doctoral candidacy.
 4 th year, 2 nd semester Dissertation research.
 Work on internship application materials.
 5 th year, 1 st semester Dissertation research.
 Apply for internship.
 5 th year, 2 nd semester Dissertation research.
 Students going on internship should strive to complete their dissertation before the internship.
-6 th year, 1 st semester Internship 6 th year, 2 nd semester Internship
+6 th year, 1 st semester Internship